Sri Lanka’s sacked prime minister wins confidence vote

-COLOMBO, Sri Lanka (AP) — The former Sri Lankan prime minister whose October sacking by the president precipitated a political crisis has won a confidence vote in Parliament.
+COLOMBO, Sri Lanka (AP) — The former Sri Lankan prime minister whose October sacking by the president precipitated a political crisis won a confidence vote in Parliament on Wednesday.

-Ranil Wickremesinghe received 117 votes in favor in the 225-member Parliament on Wednesday.
+Ranil Wickremesinghe received 117 votes in favor in the 225-member legislative body.
 The result is expected to increase pressure on President Maithripala Sirisena to reappoint Wickremesinghe as prime minister.
 Sirisena has vowed not to reappoint him despite criticism that such refusal is against the constitution.

-After Sirisena sacked Wickremesinghe, he appointed former rival Mahinda Rajapaksa in his place.
+After Sirisena sacked Wickremesinghe, he appointed his former rival Mahinda Rajapaksa in his place.
 Sirisena has said he has no cultural coherence with Wickremesinghe, who is more Westernized and holds liberal views.

 Most Read Nation & World Stories